60 Small Pantry Ideas

 Butler’s pantries offer more convenience, organization, and functionality than almost any other room in the home.
 You might think owning a butler’s pantry requires an excess of space.
-But nothing’s stopping you using these design elements in your small pantry makeover, as well.
+But nothing’s stopping you from using these design elements in your small pantry makeover, as well.

 Along with cans and dry goods, butler’s pantries often house countertop appliances.
 This is the perfect spot to store your coffee maker, electric kettle, or toaster.

 Remember that you don’t need every amenity under the sun to call your food storage space a butler’s pantry.
 You might not have space for a sink or mini-fridge, but that doesn’t mean your pantry can’t serve multiple purposes.
 Many homeowners consolidate their butler’s pantry with a laundry room or linen closet to conserve as much space as possible.